ivpn/ivpn.net/src/content/pages/privacy-guides/how-to-perform-a-vpn-leak-test.md

 Windows:

-    ping -t a.b.c.d 2&gt;&1 | wtee ping.log
+    ping -t a.b.c.d 2>&1 | wtee ping.log

-OSX:
+macOS:

-    ping -n a.b.c.d 2&gt;&1 | tee ping.log
+    ping -n a.b.c.d 2>&1 | tee ping.log

 Linux:

-    ping -n a.b.c.d 2&gt;&1 | tee ping.log
+    ping -n a.b.c.d 2>&1 | tee ping.log

-If you want pinging with timestamps in Windows or OSX, hacks (more or less ugly) are required:
+If you want pinging with timestamps in Windows or macOS, hacks (more or less ugly) are required:

 [Windows:][6]

-    ping -t a.b.c.d | cmd /q /v /c "(pause&pause)&gt;nul & for /l %a in () do (set /p "data=" && echo(!time! !data!)&ping -n 2 localhost&gt;nul" 2&gt;&1 | wtee ping.log
+    ping -t a.b.c.d | cmd /q /v /c "(pause&pause)>nul & for /l %a in () do (set /p "data=" && echo(!time! !data!)&ping -n 2 localhost>nul" 2>&1 | wtee ping.log

-[OSX:][7]
+[macOS:][7]

-    ping -n a.b.c.d | while read pong; do echo "$(date): $pong"; done 2&gt;&1 | tee ping.log
+    ping -n a.b.c.d | while read pong; do echo "$(date): $pong"; done 2>&1 | tee ping.log

 Linux:

-    ping -D -n a.b.c.d 2&gt;&1 | tee ping.log
+    ping -D -n a.b.c.d 2>&1 | tee ping.log

 Custom clients of some VPN providers block pings to their servers through their VPN tunnels.
 If you see no output, hit Ctrl-C and try pinging a.b.c.1 instead.
-If that also doesn't work, try 38.229.72.16 (torproject.org).
+If that also doesn't work, try 38.229.82.25 (torproject.org).
 In the traffic capture window, you should see no packets with addresses outside your local LAN and/or Wi-Fi networks (i.e., no non-local traffic captures).

 Now disconnect the machine from the network.
 That will prevent pings from completing.
 In Windows, you will see "Request timed out."
-In IOS and Linux, ping output will just stop.
+In macOS and Linux, ping output will just stop.
 Then reconnect the machine to the network.
 If all goes well, ping replies should start appearing again.
 Refresh the IP-check site in your browser.
 You should still see your VPN exit address.
 In the traffic capture window, you should still see no non-local captures.
 In Windows, you may see lots of local traffic.
 To check more thoroughly, you can view tcpdump.log in a test editor.

 ## Failure Modes and Options